-Many businesses seeking to renew electricity contracts today are experiencing dramatic price increases as they return to the market.
+Many businesses seeking to renew electricity contracts today are experiencing higher electricity prices as they return to the market.
 This is being driven by a number of long and short-term factors that have the potential to continue to support current price levels and remain as key considerations when determining an effective procurement strategy.

 Firstly, over the last 3 years approximately 15% of all coal-fired generation within the NEM has been decommissioned or mothballed.
 The most recent example is the closure of the 1,600 MW Hazelwood power station in Victoria, which followed similar plant shut-downs in New South Wales and South Australia.